Everything You Need to Know About VA Home Appraisals

 Once your offer is accepted and the lender moves forward, the VA home appraisal is ordered through the VA’s online system, which automatically assigns you an appraiser.
 Buyers and lenders cannot select their own appraiser to ensure the process remains objective and standardized.

-The appraiser then visits the property, conducts the evaluation, and prepares a report that typically arrives within ten to fourteen days.
 While appraisers have an important job, they do not make the final decision regarding your property.
 The VA requires either a VA staff appraiser or the lender’s Staff Appraisal Reviewer (SAR) to review every appraisal.
-Many lenders do not have their own SARs and must submit their appraisals directly to the VA.
+Depending on the lender and loan process, the appraisal may be reviewed by a lender SAR or through VA review procedures before the Notice of Value is issued.

 Delays in the VA home appraisal timeline can occur for several reasons, including backlogs, incomplete paperwork, or the necessary repairs before final approval.
 To help keep things moving, it’s best to work with VA-experienced lenders and real estate agents, provide all necessary documentation promptly, and build some extra time into your relocation plan.
-When purchasing a home as part of a PCS move, allowing for a flexible appraisal window can make all the difference in keeping your timeline on track.

 How VA Appraisals Support Your VA Loan Journey